frett27/Ada-Raft/README.md

 ./bin/tests_raft
 ```

-If all goes well, tests report `OK` with no failed assertions.
+If all goes well, tests report **35** routines with no failed assertions.

 > **Note:** `alr build` inside `tests/` may fail due to an Alire dependency issue. `gprbuild` after `alr printenv` is what we use day to day — see [doc/tests.md](doc/tests.md).